 Distribution: Wild hogs are reported in all 67 Florida counties.
-Within the District, feral hog populations are particularly high in the counties immediately north and west of Lake Okeechobee, and in the Big Cypress and East Coast regions.
+Within SFWMD boundaries, feral hog populations are particularly high in the counties immediately north and west of Lake Okeechobee and in the Big Cypress and East Coast regions.

 Control Tools: Hunting, trapping, and toxicants may be used to control feral hogs.
-The District has improved contract procedures for hog control.
-Hog removal agents can use almost any method to take hogs, including trapping, shooting from trucks or boats, dogs, and lights at night.
-Permittees who do not remove enough hogs will not be renewed.
-In the first 10 months of this program (beginning September 2012), 19 agents removed 1,800 hogs from District lands.
-Hog removal contracts are no cost; the incentive is that the permittee keeps the hogs.
+SFWMD has improved contract procedures for feral hog control.
+In the first 10 months of the program (beginning September 2012), 19 agents removed 1,800 hogs from SFWMD lands.
+Feral hog removal contracts are no cost; the incentive is that the permittee keeps the hogs.

-Monitoring: There is no regional, coordinated monitoring program for hogs.
+Monitoring: There is no regional coordinated monitoring program for feral hogs.
 Monitoring is limited to efforts associated with trapping programs and game management.

 Interagency Coordination: Agencies coordinate control efforts to varying degrees at the local level.
-Scientists and land managers also exchange information related to control techniques.
 However, higher-level coordination is necessary to direct regional strategies for maintaining feral hog populations at the lowest feasible level.

-Regulatory Tools: Hunting regulations could be modified to better control hog populations
+Regulatory Tools: Hunting regulations could be modified to better control hog populations.

-Critical Needs: Development of target specific toxicants or contraceptives and initiatives for control on private lands.
+Critical Needs: Development of target-specific toxicants or contraceptives and initiatives for control on private lands are needed.